-- Station Name: you can give each station/zone a custom name (up to 24 characters). - Use Master: when checked, the associated Master zone(s) will turn on whenever this zone is activated.
-This attribute is only visible if at least one Master Zone has been defined. - Ignore Rain: when checked, this zone will bypass rain delay and rain sensor settings.
-This is useful for zones not to be affected by rain.
-Default is off. - Disable: when checked, this zone will not run and is hidden from the user interface.
-To re-enable disabled zones, click the lower-right corner icon, the select 'Show Disabled'. - Sequential: when checked, this zone will be serialized with other zones that also have the Sequential attribute turned on.
+- Station Name: give each zone a custom name (up to 32 characters). - Use Master: when checked, the associated Master zone(s) will turn on whenever this zone is activated.
+This attribute is only visible if a Master zone is defined. - Ignore Rain Delay / Sensor1 / Sensor2: when checked, this zone will bypass manual raindelay, sensor1 or sensor2.
+These attributes allow you to customize if a zone is affected by any of them.
+By default these flags are off. - Disable: when checked, this zone will not run and is hidden from the user interface. - Sequential: when checked, this zone will be serialized with other zones that also have the Sequential attribute turned on.
 In other words, at most one sequential zone will be running at any given time.
 Default is on.